 Staying in the Receiving application I have used the Move/Modify Assets action and then the Select Assets button, filtering assets at status=NOT READY, vendor = APPLE, and Rotating Item = 1006.
 The three assets have been selected.

 For each of the assets I am moving them to the OFFICE location, all assets should exist in a storeroom or an operating location.
-I added OFFICE to the To Location field in the Mass Move section and then used the adjacent Apply button.
+I added OFFICE to the To A physical place where assets exist and where work can be performed.
+More field in the Mass Move section and then used the adjacent Apply button.
 This has added OFFICE to the To Location in the Assets table window.

 The final step, while still in the Move/Modify Assets dialog, is to add myself AJE – Andrew Jeffery as the Primary person, a custodian of these assets, all three of the iPhones will be registered under my name with Apple.
 The Modify All tab can be used, Person = AJE, Custodian=1, Primary=1, then the Apply button used.